 Boil the rice in unsalted water for about 8-10 minutes, then drain it and place it in a ceramic bowl or on a plate and leave it to cool down completely.

-Use a knob of butter to lightly grease the inside of a springform pan with high edges.
+Use a knob of butter to lightly grease the inside of a baking tin with high edges.
 Put the rice inside the pan and use your fingers to press it down; make sure to cover the bottom of the pan with an even layer of rice, as the rice will form the basis of the cake.

 Pour the milk in a saucepan and add the lemon zest; bring the milk to a boil, then leave it to cool.